Bonome/weather/README.md

 # Weather dashboard

-This project is an application weather dasboard web app.
+This project is a weather dasboard web app.
-You can add a city and the weather and temperature of all cities on the dash.
+You can add a city and the weather and temperature of all cities will be displayed on the dash.

 ## Getting Started